-These are the core courses for entrance cohorts Autumn 2017 and following.
+Core courses for entrance cohorts Autumn 2017 and following

 The core courses of the new Policy Studies curriculum are in many ways continuous with the previous Policy Studies curriculum.
 In the main, the new core courses are slightly different modular combinations of the previous core courses.